Last updated on Tuesday 2nd of August 2022 11:17:19 AM

 repositories smaller and achieve a higher data density.

-Fortunately there is a simple remedy that will make Sync'ing your ©XSIBackup repositories a simple task with no load at all on the File System.
+Apart from Rsync there is a simple remedy that will make Sync'ing your ©XSIBackup repositories a simple task with no load at all on the File System.

 It can be as straight as synchronizing a virtual disk if you use a virtual appliance instead of a real File System on top of some hardware server.
 When you do so, your NAS File System is encapsulated in a .vmdk file and ©XSIBackup can handle it as a single virtual disk file.